-All Spanish Tenses Explained Simply (Complete Guide)
+# All Spanish Verb Tenses Explained Simply (Complete Guide)

-Spanish actually has around 14 to 18 verb tenses depending on how you count them (some people split hairs over what counts as a separate tense versus a mood).
+Spanish has around 14 to 18 verb tenses, depending on how you count them (some people split hairs over what counts as a separate tense versus a mood).
 The good news?
-You'll use maybe 6 of them in everyday conversation.
+You'll use maybe 6 of them in everyday conversation, and those are more important in [Spanish learning](https://migaku.com/learn-spanish).
 The rest show up in writing, formal situations, or specific contexts.
+Let me break down every Spanish tense in a way that actually makes sense.
+I'll organize them by mood because that's how Spanish [grammar](https://migaku.com/blog/spanish/spanish-grammar-guide) works, and honestly, understanding moods makes everything click into place way faster.

-Understanding Moods in Spanish
+## Understanding moods in Spanish

 Before we dive into individual tenses, you need to know about moods.
 A mood (modo in Spanish) is basically the **speaker's attitude toward what they're saying**.
 Spanish has three main moods:

-Indicative mood is for facts, certainty, and things that definitely happen or happened.
+- **Indicative mood** is for facts, certainty, and things that definitely happen or happened.
 When you say "I eat tacos" or "She went to Madrid," that's indicative.
 Most of your Spanish conversations will use the indicative mood.

-Subjunctive mood expresses doubt, wishes, emotions, possibilities, and hypothetical situations.
+- **Subjunctive mood** expresses doubt, wishes, emotions, possibilities, and hypothetical situations.
 This is the one that freaks people out, but it follows clear rules.
 You'll use the subjunctive mood when you're talking about things that might happen, things you hope for, or things that depend on conditions.

-Imperative mood is for commands and direct instructions.
+- **Imperative mood** is for commands and direct instructions.
 "Close the door!" or "Don't run!"
 That's imperative.

-Present Tense (Presente)
+### Present tense (Presente)

 The present tense in Spanish works similarly to English.
 You use it for **things happening now, habits, and general truths**.